hannahmilam/fs-journal/src/reflections/wk2/02-journal.md

 The difference between parameters and arguments are that parameters are used when defining a function, and then arguments are the values the function receives from each parameter when the function is executed.

 # What are higher order functions?
 Can you provide an example?
+Higher order functions are functions that accept functions as parameters and returns a function. forEach is an example of a high order function.

 # afternoon challenge:
 https://hannahmilam.github.io/js-tests-loops-and-arrays/